Bubseatbubs/nt-news/posts/nite-zors-reign.md

 ‎

 "There was a point in time where Nite'Zor would capture people for simply overstepping a little bit.
 Even something as minor as littering could land you in prison.
 A guy like that was something to be reckoned with," a Lost Spirit named Forvaire explained.
-"I can't lie - that experienced soured my opinion of him considerably."
+"I can't lie - that experience soured my opinion of him considerably."

 ‎